Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Real Data Applications

-The information loss measures the overall fit, and the proposed methods in the MLE, MAP, and BLUP variants are all significantly better than the KDE and GEV approaches.
-The estimates using Gamma family of distributions were comparable to our results in terms of information loss but underperformed the MAP and BLUP methods which borrow information from the population.
-For return level estimation, as shown in \autoref{fig:haihe.return.level}, the proposed MAP and BLUP methods had the least variation compared to MLE, Gamma and GEV methods, where the last three methods do not pool information.
-For shorter (5- and 10- year) return level, the bias of all methods were comparable, but for longer (20- and 30- year) return level, the bias of our methods were significantly smaller than Gamma and GEV methods.
-In sum, our proposals had the best performance in estimating the return levels as well.
-Hence, the proposed methods provide better fits compared to classical approaches in both the bulk and the tail parts of the distributions and lead to better quantification of interesting characteristics of the distribution such as return levels from a few discrete observations.
+The proposed methods in the MLE, MAP, and BLUP variants are all significantly better than the KDE and GEV approaches under the information loss.
+The estimates using Gamma family of distributions were comparable to our results but underperformed the MAP and BLUP methods which borrow information from the population.
+For return level estimation, the proposed MAP and BLUP methods had the least variation compared to MLE, Gamma and GEV methods, where the last three methods do not pool information.
+For shorter (5- and 10- year) return levels, the bias of all methods were comparable, but for longer (20- and 30- year) return levels, the bias of our methods were significantly smaller than Gamma and GEV methods.
+In summary, our proposed methods have the best performance in estimating the return levels as well.
+Hence, the proposed methods provide better fits compared to classical approaches in both the bulk and the tail parts of the distributions and lead to better quantification of interesting characteristics of the distribution such as return levels from a small number of discrete observations.

 These numerical results come as a positive surprise, as we only used 10 years of records at the testing sites and yet were able to obtain good estimates for 20- and even 30-years return levels.
-It appears to be a generally successful approach for the proposed approaches to estimate the tail structure from the data rather than relying on assumptions, and borrow information from the population enforced through parameter shrinkage.
+The proposed approaches are able to estimate the tail structure from the data rather than relying on assumptions, and borrow information from the population enforced through parameter shrinkage.